nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 - `delete-et n/asd t/qwe` remove the event titled asd from the itinerary of the trip titled qwe's and returns it to the bucket list.

+### Select trip `select`
+Selects the trip in the specified INDEX and displays all events added to that trip in the events list panel.
+Format: `select INDEX`
+- Selects the trip at the specified INDEX.
+- The index refers to the index number shown in the current displayed trip list.
+- The index must be a positive integer 1, 2, 3, …

 ### Sorting trips: `sort by/FACTOR r/`
 Sorts the trips according to the provided factor.